angular/angular/aio/content/guide/angular-compiler-options.md

 When this option is used, the `package.json` for the library should refer to the created flat module index instead of the library index file.

 Produces only one `.metadata.json` file, which contains all the metadata necessary for symbols exported from the library index.
 In the created `.ngfactory.js` files, the flat module index is used to import symbols.
-Symbols that include both the public API from the library index as well as shrouded internal symbols.
+Symbols that include both the public API from the library index and shrouded internal symbols.

-By default the `.ts` file supplied in the `files` field is assumed to be the library index.
+By default, the `.ts` file supplied in the `files` field is assumed to be the library index.
 If more than one `.ts` file is specified, `libraryIndex` is used to select the file to use.
 If more than one `.ts` file is supplied without a `libraryIndex`, an error is produced.